Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/1-Core_Concepts_of_XCM/Core_Concepts_of_XCM_slides.md

 The transport layer concerns itself with sending arbitrary blobs, it doesn't care about the format.
 A common format has its benefits though, as we'll see next.

+---v

+### Versioning

+XCM is a **versioned** language.

+It's currently in version 3.

+What goes in each version is defined via an RFC process.

+---v

+### Terminology: XCMs

+**XCM**, Cross-Consensus Messaging, is the format.

+**An XCM** is a Cross-Consensus Message.

+It's not called an XCM message,

+the same way it's not called an ATM machine.

 ---

 ## 😬 Why not _native_ messages?